-One of the things most people ask me is what kind of equipment I use to make the amazing photos you see everyday on the blog and over our Instagram.
+One of the things most people ask me is what kind of equipment I use to make the fantastic photos you see every day on the blog and over our Instagram.
 They want to know “How to become a photographer?” thinking that by buying the most expensive photo gear, they will succeed.
-In this post I will tell you all about my secret gadgets and maybe this can shine a light on how to become a photographer, what are the costs and all the rest.
+In this post, I will tell you all about my secret gadgets, and maybe this can shine a light on how to become a photographer, what are the costs and all the rest.

 This list contains all my essentials, the every-travel items, my most precious possessions.
 In this post, you will learn the secret of my travel photography, get to know all my photo equipment.
 Also, you will see how I manage to get so good images in no time on our Instagram, twitter, and facebook.

 After reading this I hope you learn how to become a photographer, the one you always wanted to be.
 This post will not teach you everything, but for sure will help you on the gadgets area.
 And of course, if you need some inspiration and motivation we always have our hashtag filled with great photographers posting daily breathtaking images.
 Have fun!

 I think this is the question everybody is asking, huh?
 Which camera I use and why.
 The answer to this is simple: I’m a Canon girl since day one!
 And from all the Canons out there, the one that I identify myself the most is the one and only Canon 5D III.

 But before you rush to Amazon to buy the same one, let me tell you something: it is not the camera that will make you do great photos.
 This is the most ridiculous thing ever said in photography.
 I hate when I read that the answer to the question “How to become a photographer?” is “Get one of those expensive cameras”.